Mhdi-kr/mahdikarimidotcom/content/blog/chess-principles.md

 chess is a turn based game where players can move their peices one move at a time, if performing legal moves in chess can help us achieve more than one goal we should consider it, for example, castling king side as white where the queen and other minor pieces have already been developed helps achieve three things:

+{{< chess >}}

 1. it connects the rooks, connected rooks defend each other.
 2. it moves the king to a very safe spot, no more annoying checks.
-3. the rook now defends the c7 pawn, which can be activated by trading that c7 pawn later in the game.
+3. the rook now defends the f2 pawn, which can be activated by trading that f2 pawn later in the game.

 ### 4. blunder-check your moves